 The biggest thing when you are new to RVing or taking a road trip is respect your comfort zone and be overly communicative with your significant other, children, or whoever is traveling with you.

 After all these years of RV travel, I’m a minimalist.
 We travel light, fast, wing it, and boondock (free camp) most nights.
 But if this is your first road trip or you tend to get anxious easily, you need to respect that and move slower, plan a detailed itinerary, and get a campsite with full hookups.
 I have a blog 14 Tips For Planning Your First Road Trip that can help you overcome some initial concerns and has insights into keeping harmony in your family dynamics while you travel.
 There’s also How To Plan A Successful Road Trip that will help your with the planning process from researching destinations to booking campgrounds and mapping out your route, this will help newbies feel more confident on the road.

 Having the right food on hand is my other secret to road trip success.
-We always stock up at Costco (check out our list of How to Shop Healthy at Costco) or Trader Joes with lots of hiking snacks, well-sourced protein, good fats like avocados and nuts, fruits and veggies, and rice and beans.
+We always stock up at Costco (check out our list of How to Shop Healthy at Costco) with lots of hiking snacks, well-sourced protein, good fats like avocados and nuts, fruits and veggies, and rice and beans.
 If you can keep everyone’s blood sugar level while traveling, it will make a huge difference in how much energy and patience everyone has.

-Saving money along the way has been a big part in allowing us to live this lifestyle for 5 years, here are some of our Tips for Road Tripping on a Budget as well as, How to Find Free Camping along the way.
+Saving money along the way has been a big part in allowing us to live this lifestyle for 5 years, here are some of our Tips for road-tripping on a Budget as well as, How to Find Free Camping along the way.

 Last, be sure to download our free Road Trip Pack List and you might want to add these apps to your phone:

 - Allstays- Lists campgrounds, truck stops, Costco, Camping World, and more